Love British History

 Never want to miss a post?
 Subscribe to my newsletter here:

-Find out more about these women, and many more, in my book Forgotten Women of the Wars of the Roses, published by Pen and Sword.
+You might also like my book Forgotten Women of the Wars of the Roses, published by Pen and Sword.

 Never want to miss a post?
 Subscribe to my newsletter here: